RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/configuring-revealview.md

 ### Overview

-The __$.ig.RevealView__
-component can be instantiated while passing the selector pointing to the dom element where the reveal view should be rendered.
+The __$.ig.RevealView__ component can be instantiated while passing the selector pointing to the DOM element where the reveal view should be rendered.
+This component can be used to enable or disable different features towards the end user, including:

-The __$.ig.RevealSettings__
-object can be used to enable or disable different features towards the end user, including:

-  - **Showing/Hiding UI Elements** - The *showFilters* property is read by
+  - **Showing/Hiding UI Elements** - The *showFilters* property is read by __$.ig.RevealView__
-    __$.ig.RevealView__
     during initialization time and based on its value either shows or hides the Global Filters UI to the user.
 Other similar properties are *showExportImage*, *canEdit*, *showChangeDataSource*, and *maximizedVisualization*.